nsandeep440/flask_restful_api/README.md

 That’s it and we are ready to test our code and set up local server.

-To setup local server, you need to navigate into `code` folder, and run the following command:
+To start local server, you need to navigate into `code` folder, and run the following command:

 	python3 app.py
 This command will give show you few lines of printed statement on terminal as shown below: